flaviu-gostin/xrd_analysis_workflow/slides/thw_lessons_applied.md

 > Keep it simple!
 > This presentation: done in Markdown, converted to pdf with Pandoc
+> Version control: git.
+All git actions done in Bash, used GitHub only as remote repository
-> Emacs, git, github, Python
+> Emacs, Python